Home Page of Lakeshore Record Exchange's Alternative Music Film Society

-May 10th 2013 with the long lost classic "New Wave" concert film Urgh !
+With the long lost classic "New Wave" concert film Urgh !
 A Music War.
 Filmed in venues all over America and Europe in 1980 the film feature rare live performances from XTC, The Gang of Four, The Dead Kennedys, Devo, The Police, Pere Ubu, The Go Gos, The Cramps and 26 other bands.
-Check out and Discuss.

 Joy Division, directed by Grant Gee.The film assembles TV clips, newsreel, pictures of modern Manchester and Manchester in the late 1970s, along with interviews with the three surviving members of the group, Tony Wilson, Peter Saville, Pete Shelley (of Buzzcocks), Genesis Breyer P-Orridge (of Throbbing Gristle), Alan Hempsall (of Crispy Ambulance), Paul Morley, Terry Mason, Richard Boon, Anton Corbijn, and Belgian journalist Annik Honoré, with whom Curtis was having an affair.